 Lost in the elation of yesterday's win was a single moment in the game that really pissed me and other like minded Brewers fans off.
 With the Brewers up five runs in the eighth inning and K-Rod due to bat at the top of the inning the Brewers called upon a pinch hitter.
 The hitter chosen by Brewers manager Ron Roenicke was Casey McGehee.
 Casey McGehee took about two pitches before hitting a foul pop-up that the catcher caught for the out.
 As Casey McGehee headed back to the dugout he was treated to a chorus of boos from the crowd at Miller Park. #areyouseriousbro

 I am not here to defend the season of Casey McGehee.
 A .626 OPS is not good.
 In fact, it is very bad.
 He underperformed badly and now he has (seemingly) been replaced in the lineup by Jerry Hairston.
 If you are one of the people who believes that Casey McGehee is responsible for all of the Brewers losses this season then this is exactly what you wanted to happen.
 Adding to that, a pinch hit at bat when the Brewers are up five runs in the late innings is exactly the time you should want to see Casey McGehee swing the bat.
 If he gets a hit, great.
 If he doesn't, the Brewers are still up five.
 He was the second bat off the bench after Mark Kotsay.
 He didn't have anything to do with the game's outcome.
 He can't ruin anything.
 He has done nothing to deserve a boo.

 Before I dig deeper into this idea of booing someone during a playoff game when your favorite team is in the midst of (possibly) it's greatest run ever, I want to tell you a story.
-Continue reading »
+Read the rest of this entry »